vallard/K8sServerless/serverless/README.md

 npm install -g serverless
 ```

-If all goes well you will have the serverless platform installed.
+If all goes well you will have the serverless platform installed in your workstation.

 ## 8.3 Get code

-We now need to get the code from GitHub in order to build our system.
+We now need to get the code from GitHub, in order to build our system.
+So first you will need to install [Git](https://git-scm.com/) in your system.

 ### 8.3.1 Git for Windows